 Castelli's Perfetto is everything you want in a value for money winter cycling jacket.
 For years, pro cyclists across various world tour teams would throw on an unmarked black jacket during the year's hardest races in the worst conditions, such as the Milan San Remo.

 2. Gore Bike Wear C3 Active Jacket

-Just after sunrise, you take a peek outside at the weather you're going to have to deal with on your commute to work.
+Just after sunrise, you take a peek outside at the weather that you're going to have to deal with your ride.
 It's pouring cats and dogs, and it's cold to boot.
-What's a cyclist to do?
+What do you do if you insist to ride?

 The short answer is to throw on a Gore C3 Active Jacket and just be done with it.

-A long back keeps you protected from splashes coming up from the rear wheel and along with being completely waterproof, this jacket is also windproof and breathable.
+A long back flap keeps you protected from water splashes coming up from the rear wheel and along with being completely waterproof, this jacket is also windproof and breathable.

 3. Pearl Izumi PRO Pursuit Jacket

-Pearl Izumi has a long and illustrious history of making in-demand gear for cyclists globally.
-It's not only amateurs who demand their for their winter gears, but also several pro cycling teams are outfitted by the company as well such as BMC Racing previously.
+Pearl Izumi has a long and illustrious history of making cycling gears.
+It's not only amateurs cyclists who demand their for their winter gears, but also several pro cycling teams are outfitted by them such as BMC Racing in recent years..

-Using 3 different softshell layer panels to combine for great wind and water protection in vital locations, the Pro Pursuit winter jacket delivers a high-performing garment that's perfect for riders in training looking for a breathable way to put down the miles.
+Using 3 different softshell layer panels to achieve great wind and water protection in vital locations, the Pro Pursuit winter jacket the perfect winter jacket for cyclists looking to put in the miles through winter.

-Just because you're going uncomfortably hard on the climbs doesn't mean you need to be uncomfortable in your jacket, and that's why this winter jacket delivers a next-to-skin feel to keep you comfortable while you're in the hurtbox.
+Just because you're going uncomfortably hard on the climbs doesn't mean you need to be uncomfortable inside your jacket.
+And that's why this winter jacket delivers a next-to-skin feel to keep you comfortable while you're deep in the hurtbox.

 4. Endura Pro SL Thermal Jacket

-Designed specifically for riders in training, the Endura Pro SL Thermal Windproof jacket is perfect as an insulation garment that offers light water resistance while keeping those cold winds off your skin.
+Designed specifically for road cyclists in mind, the Endura Pro SL Thermal Windproof jacket offers light water resistance while keeping those cold winds off your skin.

-To maximize fit, Endura used a high-stretch, windproof fabric with a soft thermal lining to ensure you're just as comfortable at mile 7 as you are at mile 70.
-A high cut, double layer collar goes nearly up to the chin to keep your neck warm and extended cuffs integrate seamlessly with your favorite gloves.
+To achieve a close fit, Endura used a high-stretch, windproof fabric with a soft, inner thermal lining to ensure you're just as comfortable at mile 7 as you are at mile 70.
+A high cut, double layer collar goes nearly up to the chin to keep your neck warm and the extended cuffs integrate seamlessly with your favorite gloves.

-And, as you'd expect from a performance piece as high quality as this, reflective trim is used throughout to ensure your safety in the low-light hours and on cloudy days.
+And, as you'd expect from a high performance winter jacket, there are reflective trims throughout the jacket to ensure your safety in the low-light hours and on cloudy days.

 Best Performance Winter Cycling Jackets